swimmio/wix-style-react-swimm/docs/contribution/COMPONENT_GUIDELINES.md

 ## Typography

 1. For common typography, components should use the `Text` or `Heading` components.
-1. In some cases where you can not use a component, you can use the `typography-helpers.scss` file directly.
+1. In some cases where you can not use a component, you can use the `Typography.st.css` file directly.

 ## Breaking Changes